microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 VM Deallocation
 ^^^^^^^^^^^^^^^^

-The MARO simulator checks every tick to detect the finished VMs.
-It will then release the resources of PMs, including CPU cores and memory, and finally remove the VM from the PM.
+The MARO simulator regularly checks the finished VMs in every tick.
+It will then release the finished VM's resources, including CPU cores and memory, and finally remove the VM from the PM.

 Topologies
 -----------

-To provide samples from easy to difficult, two kinds of topologies are designed and provided in VM Scheduling scenario.
+To provide samples from easy to difficult, two kinds of simple topologies are designed and provided in VM Scheduling scenario.

 Azure Topologies